-What staff say:
+What current and former staff say:

 “I worked at Platform from September 2007 to September 2012. i was taken on to coordinate the remember saro-wiwa project.
 The journey ranged from campaigning on the streets of New York to fact-finding in the creeks of the Niger Delta.
 I was not confined to a single department or a single role, but able to develop skills across fundraising, campaigns and research and to explore my own interests, like legal cases against corporate human rights abuses.
 While the issues we work on are often serious, we all enjoy what we do.
 The relaxed and friendly atmosphere helps a lot.”

 “I’ve worked here since 1992.
 I can only explain it by saying that Platform is constantly being remade.
 The issues are very important to me, and my interest keeps being fed by new colleagues, constructively challenging each other, and the changing political contexts.
 Each project is very different, but we all seek the most effective and creative way of making change happen.
 I also like going at things from first principles.
 I like working by consensus.
 It’s very hard work sometimes.
 But mutual support, a cracking sense of humour, and stepping back at crucial moments is key.”

 Platform hires interns and volunteers on an occasional basis.
 All opportunities will be advertised on this page.
 If you would like us to consider your application for an internship or voluntary position, please complete and submit this online form.
 In addition to these positions, Platform is developing placements for researchers who wish to explore the themes of our work.